RohitRaparthi/party-menu-app/README.md

-# 🍽️ Party Menu Selection App
+# 🍽️ Party Menu App

 A ReactJS web application that allows users to browse dishes, filter them by category, search, and select items for a party.
 Users can also view detailed ingredients in a modal.